 Define:

 ∀k∈N, xk as the amount of raw material k purchased. xk=0 if raw material k is not purchased, and σk≤xk≤D otherwise.

 ∀k ∈N ,

 The variables yk are defined to handle the discontinuity property of the variables xk.
+The relations between xk and yk are written as constraints (1) and (2).

 ∀j ∈M, ∀k∈N, x jk as the amount of raw material k delivered at the beginning of week j .